Raleigh shooting suspect identified as younger brother of slain victim, law enforcement source says

 Raleigh Police Chief Estella Patterson said the suspect is in critical condition.
 According to the law enforcement source, the suspect suffered an apparent self-inflicted wound.

-A 59-year-old woman was injured in the shooting and was also in critical condition, Patterson said.
+A 59-year-old woman was wounded in the shooting and is in critical condition, Patterson said.

+The shootings happened in a residential area of Raleigh.
+The chief said the crime scene covered an area of over 2 miles.

+"This is an extremely, extremely painful event for our officers, for me, for this entire community," she said.

 for more features.